 87. Walk out on Potato Chip Rock

 Potato Chip Rock is a relatively polarizing spot in San Diego that many hikers love while other hate.
-I for one think it is a really unique experience so I recommend you do it if you are wanting to get into hiking and have a cool payoff at the end.
+I for one think it is a unique experience, so I recommend you do it if you want to get into hiking and see a fun payoff at the end.

 88. Climb the Stairs to the Fire Lookout at Sierra Buttes

 This hike is one of my favorites in the Tahoe area as it leads to a vertigo-inducing staircase and the ultimate payoff of a fire overlook that looks out over the area below.
 It is beautiful and well worth a spot on your hiking list.